Why Do You Need Metrics and KPI in Agile Product Development?

 Remainder

-The above metrics are tools to discover discrepancies and weaknesses in your product development process and generated artifacts.
+The above metrics are tools to discover discrepancies and weaknesses in your product development process and generate artifacts.
 The inferred results shall be used to identify and implement corrective measures.

 Agile emphasizes transparency.
 The above metrics and KPIs shall be visible anytime to all involved participants through dashboards.